freeCodeCamp/learn-bash-by-building-a-boilerplate/TUTORIAL.md

 ### 100.1

-Notice that `test` got removed from the prompt since you left that folder, and you're back in the `freeCodeCamp` folder.
-I forgot what was in here, list the contents again for me.
+`test` got removed from the prompt since you left that folder and you're back in the `freeCodeCamp` folder.
+List the contents of what's here to remind yourself.

 #### HINTS